jackhanyuan/GaitRecognitionSystem/README.md

 ```
 Web access: `http://localhost:5000/`

+**Notes:**

-**Note:** Please complete the gait registration first and ensure that the video in the database is greater than 0.
+- Please complete the gait registration first and ensure that the video in the database is greater than 0.
 Then you can start gait recognition!

+- Please make sure there is only one person in the video.
+The version of multi-person will be updated later.

 ## Acknowledgement